The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 Laisha is also the hardest working person in the room.
 ```

 This is because both `const theHustler` variables only exist within their own scope.
-Meaning that within the `shoutOut` function, the program will have a new `const theHustler` declared and will not conflict with the `const theHustler` variable outside of the scope of the function. `shoutOut()` would be printed first with `const theHustler = 'Paul';` and then the `console.log` statement with `const theHustler = 'Laisha';` due to control flow.
+Inside the `shoutOut` function, a new block-scoped `theHustler` is created, meaning that the inner declaration does not conflict with or overwrite the `const theHustler` variable outside of the scope of the function. `shoutOut()` would log first with the value `'Paul'` and then the final `console.log` would run with the value `'Laisha'` due to control flow.

 ### Question 4